 Thanks for dropping by, and let me introduce myself.

-As well, I’m a wine judge, and have judged in multiple competitions across Europe, as well as Georgia, and have been on the international panel of the Gourmet Traveller WINE Wine List of the Year award since 2008.
+As well, I’m a wine judge, and have judged in multiple competitions across the globe, and been on the panel of the Gourmet Traveller WINE Wine List of the Year award since 2008.
 I was also the 2014 and 2015 international judge of the nationally televised German Wine Queen competition.

 Greatest professional challenge?
-Being a European correspondent for Delicious magazine, and eating 32 French meals in four days.
+Writing about European cities for Delicious magazine, and eating 32 French meals in four days.
 But I did it!